7RU7H/CTFs/HackTheBox/Retired-Machines/Bucket/Bucket-Helped-Through.md

 ## Foothold

 ![](ready.png)
-I failed initialliy because I was target the s3. not the domain that is hosting the website
+I failed initialliy because I was targetting the s3. not the domain that is hosting the website
 ![](hurray.png)

 .aws in the linux fstab root directory